Every year the United States grants over 30,000 K-1 visas.

 If you wish to stay longer, it’s necessary that you adjust your status.

-The process for adjusting your status is explained in the SelfLawyer Immigration Guide found here: Form I-485 (Application to Adjust Status)
+The process for adjusting your status is explained in our Adjustment of Status guide.

 How (and When) to Get Work Authorization

-Once you (the K-1 visa holder) are admitted into the United States, you may immediately apply for evidence of work authorization by filing Form I-765 (Application for Employment Authorization).
+Once the K-1 visa holder is admitted into the United States, you may immediately apply for employment authorization by filing Form I-765 (Application for Employment Authorization).

 In such cases, however, your work authorization is only valid for 90 days.

-In such cases, your work authorization is valid for one year and may only be extended in one-year increments – or until your I-485 application is approved.
+In such cases, your work authorization is valid for one year and may only be extended in one or two year increments – or until your I-485 application is approved.

-If your fiancé(e) (the K-1 visa applicant) has a child who is under 21 and unmarried, that child may be eligible to come to the United States on a K-2 nonimmigrant visa.
+If your fiancé(e) has a child who is under 21 and unmarried, that child may be eligible to come to the United States on a K-2 nonimmigrant visa.

 For children under a K-2 visa, include their names on Form I-129F.